abhisheksanghai/abhisheksanghai.github.io/_posts/2019-08-29-IndiaMLHiring.md

 ### Data Exploration

-The code used for this entire process is present [here](https://github.com/abhisheksanghai/IndiaMLHiring-2019/blob/master/Code.R).
+**The code used for this entire process is present [here](https://github.com/abhisheksanghai/IndiaMLHiring-2019/blob/master/Code.R)**.

 Basic exploration of dataset was done which involves looking at the imbalance in the data (this one is highly imbalanced data, ratio of 0:1 being 99.45:0.55), univariate analysis, cross tabulation for categorical variables with m13 (target) and distribution of continuous variables for m13.